Sales

 Advanced solutions like multi-factor authentication, encryption, and blockchain technologies will become standard practice to protect data and ensure compliance with new legislation (such as GDPR and CCPA).
 SaaS companies that refuse to update their security capabilities will be left behind as customers lose trust.

-8. Improved Interoperability
+8. Improved interoperability

 Like many new SaaS trends, they're driven by emerging technologies like Web 3.0.
 Interoperability is no different.